Manchester Town Hall...

 (In use 13 Oct 11 - 12 April 12)

 GBFDC Association, London

 York Minster, York

-Five postmarks marking the Centenary of the RMS Titanic are also available on 10 April - they are listed here.
+Five postmarks marking the Centenary of the RMS Titanic were also available on 10 April

 |Ref L12462 Oxford

 NB: emails will usually be acknowledged in 1-2 days.
 If you do not receive an acknowledgement please email us from a different address (eg hotmail, gmail).

 5 Olympic & Paralympic Definitives

 10 Roald Dahl (author)